27-09-2019 | By Moe Long

 A hydropower plant located in Norway is contributing to the global effort to provide green energy.

 9.)
-Green Technology Example: Geothermal Energy
+Geothermal Energy

 Geothermal energy is a renewable energy source that is produced by utilising the heat of the earth's crust.
 It can generate electricity and give houses heating and cooling.
 It is dependable, economical, and capable of producing a sizeable portion of the world's electricity.
 Also, it is clean because it doesn't emit any greenhouse gases or air pollutants when it's in use.

 The ecology and society may be negatively affected by geothermal energy projects that entail drilling into the earth's crust.
 Some of these effects could be the emission of greenhouse gases, the depletion of subsurface water supplies, and probable seismic activity.
-Hence, before starting any geothermal energy projects, it is essential to carefully assess their potential effects on the environment and society.

 - Costs: Depending on the type and size of the system, geothermal systems can range in price.
 The price per tonne of capacity typically ranges from $2,500 to $7,500.